IBMTechSales/klp-workshop-labs/1152-Mono2Micro-refactorJavaAppsToMicroservices/README.md

     incomplete set of test cases for adequate code coverage.

-4. Explore the Java classes in partition0 and partition1
+4. Explore the Java classes in partition0, partition1, and Utility partition

     a.  **Double-click** on each of the **partition**s to display the number of Java classes in each partition